 Prerequisites: Management 350, Finance 323, Information and Decision Systems 301 or 302, Marketing 370.
 Proof of completion of prerequisites required: Copy of transcript.
-Copy of transcript.

 Integration of business administration principles and concepts for strategy design, implementation, and control in domestic, international, and global markets.
 Establishment of top management policy emphasized through case studies, experiential exercises, and simulations.